nilbsongalindo/MachineLearning/README.md

 # Machine Learning
 My personal machine learning portfolio

-This repository is my personal portfolio about machine learning.
+This repository is my personal portfolio about basic concepts of machine learning.
 I put here a lot of things that i've studied on articles and courses about ML.
-Little by little, i will updating this repo with supervised and unsupervised learning algoritms, dimensionality reduction and reinforcement learning as well.
+Little by little, i will updating this repo with data cleaning, supervised and unsupervised learning algoritms, dimensionality reduction and reinforcement learning as well.
+I will create an advanced section with little applications and projects with some frameworks like tensorflow and pytorch.

 Enjoy and feel free to contact me with any doubts!